-- 8.1 We will follow up any absences to ascertain the reason.
-Any pupils who fail to attend regularly or who are absent for more than one week will be referred to the Headteacher. - 8.2 Unexplained absences will be followed up on the morning of the first day of unexplained absence and the school will identify whether the absence is approved or not.
-The school will identify the correct code to use and will input it as soon as the reason for absence in ascertained.
-This will take no longer than 5 working days after the session. - 8.3 In the case where the reason for absence cannot be ascertained by the school and no reason has been issued for the pupil's absence, the school will initiate safeguarding procedures and the DSL will decide on the best course of action to ensure the safety of the pupil, following procedures for children missing in education as outlined in the document from the Department of Education. - 8.4 Where it is appropriate, a member of staff may carry out a 'Return to School Interview' to discuss the absence and to offer any support.
-Following three separate periods of absence the interview will be carried out by a senior member of staff such as XXX. - 8.5 It may occasionally be necessary to inform parents that no further absences will be authorised for a particular pupil unless medical evidence is provided.
-This decision can only be made by the Headteacher in consultation with the SENDCO, where relevant. - 8.6 It is a parent's legal responsibility to ensure their children receive appropriate education.
+8.1 We will follow up any absences to ascertain the reason.
+Any pupils who fail to attend regularly or who are absent for more than one week will be referred to Emily Gulliford and Fiona Pearce.

+- 8.2 Unexplained absences will be followed up on the morning of the first day of unexplained absence and the school will identify whether the absence is approved or not.
+The school will identify the correct code to use and will input it as soon as the reason for absence is ascertained.
+This will take no longer than 5 working days after the session. - 8.3 In the case where the reason for absence cannot be ascertained by the school and no reason has been issued for the pupil's absence, the school will initiate safeguarding procedures and the DSL will decide on the best course of action to ensure the safety of the pupil, following procedures for children missing in education as outlined in the document from the Department of Education. - 8.5 It may occasionally be necessary to inform parents that no further absences will be authorised for a particular pupil unless medical evidence is provided.
+This decision can only be made by Fiona Pearce in consultation with Emily Gulliford and where relevant, the SENCO Mat Boult. - 8.6 It is a parent's legal responsibility to ensure their children receive appropriate education.
 Failing to send children to school regularly without good reason is a criminal offence.
 Schools can fine parents for the unauthorised absence of their pupil, where the pupil is of compulsory school age.
 The decision on whether or not to issue a penalty notice ultimately rests with the Headteacher, in line with the local authority's code of conduct for issuing penalty notices.
 This may consider: - A number of unauthorised absences occurring within a rolling academic year - Singular incidences of irregular attendance, such as holidays taken in term time without permission - Where an excluded pupil is seen in a public place during school hours without a justifiable reason - 8.7 Issuing Penalty Notices: each parent receives a penalty notice for each pupil who has unauthorised absence.
 If issued with a penalty notice, parents must pay £60 within 21 days or £120 within 28 days.
 The payment must be made directly to the local authority.
-If the payment has not been made after 28 days, the local authority can decide whether to prosecute the parent or withdraw the notice.

-- 8.8 Taking Parents to Court for unauthorised absence: The Education Act (1996) Section 444 (1) states that courts can fine each parent up to £1000 per pupil, order payment of prosecution costs and/or impose a Parenting Order. - 8.9 Taking Parents to Court for Persistent Unauthorised Absence: The Education Act (1996) Section 444 (1A) states that courts can fine each parent up to £2500 per pupil, order payment of the prosecution costs, impose a Parenting Order and/or sentence parents to a period of imprisonment of up to three months.
+If the payment has not been made after 28 days, the local authority can decide whether to prosecute the parent or withdraw the notice. - 8.8 Taking Parents to Court for unauthorised absence: The Education Act (1996) Section 444 (1) states that courts can fine each parent up to \pm 1000 per pupil, order payment of prosecution costs and/or impose a Parenting Order. - 8.9 Taking Parents to Court for Persistent Unauthorised Absence: The Education Act (1996) Section 444 (1A) states that courts can fine each parent up to £2500 per pupil, order payment of the prosecution costs, impose a Parenting Order and/or sentence parents to a period of imprisonment of up to three months.

-9. Children Missing from Education (CME)
+9 Children Missing from Education (CME)

-- 9.1 We have due regard to our statutory duty to safeguard pupils who are CME.
+9.1 We have due regard to our statutory duty to safeguard pupils who are CME.
 We follow the Local Authority's processes for reporting pupils missing from education.
-The DfE guide can be found here. - 9.2 If a pupil fails to return following a period of absence, investigations will be made by staff to their whereabouts.
+The DfE guide can be found here.

+9.2 If a pupil fails to return following a period of absence, investigations will be made by staff to their whereabouts.
 If our investigations fail to contact the parents/pupil the case will be referred to the Local Authority Children Missing Education (CME) Team within 20 days.

-10. Attendance Causing Concern
+10 Attendance Causing Concern